terrysahaidak/react-native-test-exercise/README.md

 12. Typing status. (\*)
 13. Message input expand/collapse animation (\*\*)

-_\* is note required, but each of this tasks would be a big bonus you._
+_\* is note required, but each of this tasks would be a big bonus for you._

 _\*\* SUPER BONUS!!!_